aanaberu/DAI-Hub/README.md

 Using code-as-config, administrators can control exactly what developers can interact with and at what level, providing a simple to use and simple to configure mechanism for providing developers with a single point for all things development.

 Red Hat Developer Hub also provides a highly configurable authentication model, allowing integration with providers such as GitHub and Keycloak.
 Administrators can configure authentication methods, templates (i.e., multi-component quick starts and API definitions), and the base definitions.
 This is a sophisticated tool for building organizational developer portals.

+## Red Hat Developer Hub increases productivity and more
+Red Hat Developer Hub is designed to significantly improve engineering productivity for IT organizations, enabling development teams to focus on what really matters—writing high-quality code and accelerating application delivery to give organizations a competitive advantage.